civo/status/content/issues/2024-10-21-website-issues.md

 ---

+14:54 UTC

+Currently running customer workloads in all Civo regions should be unaffected while we work to restore full functionality to the Civo website and API.

+---

 2024-10-21 14:40 UTC

 We are aware of issues accessing the Civo.com website, dashboard, and API, with timeouts occurring for some users.
 We are investigating the cause.